adamzvolanek/silver-barnacle/lecturebook/lectures/lecture02/section2_1.md

-# Lecture 2.1 - All the Bits and Pieces!
+# Lecture 2.1 - All the Bits and Pieces

 ## Relating the Computer to a Human Body